ecooper92/Image-Manipulation/README.md

 # Image-Manipulation

-Image manipulation isa windows application that experiments with different pixel manipulation algorithms.
+Image manipulation is a windows application that experiments with different pixel manipulation algorithms.